From Wikipedia

 | |

-The squirrel cuckoo (Piaya cayana) is a large and active species of cuckoo found in wooded habitats from northwestern Mexico to northern Argentina and Uruguay, and on Trinidad.
-Some authorities have split off the western Mexican form as the Mexican squirrel-cuckoo (Piaya mexicana).[2]
+The common squirrel cuckoo (Piaya cayana) is a large and active species of cuckoo found in wooded habitats from northwestern Mexico to northern Argentina and Uruguay, and on Trinidad.
+The species was formerly considered to be conspecific with the Mexican squirrel cuckoo (Piaya mexicana).

 Description